quantumudit/Regional-Sales-Analysis/readme.md

 **05_DASHBOARD**

-This directory contains the python notebook with an embedded Power BI report that visualizes the data.
+This directory contains the markdown file with an embedded Power BI report link that visualizes the data.

 The Power BI dashboard contains slicers, cross-filtering and other advance capabilities that end user can play with to visualize a specific facet of the data or, to get additional insights.